iBreve/TrustmedicosBrowserExtension/README.md

 ### To Do
-To add additional reporting features
+* To add additional reporting features
-To add support for different user groups for the dashboard
+* To add support for different user groups for the dashboard

 ## Blockchain
 A concept for manual logging of reported URLs & updating their status after a review has been developed using the remix.ethereum.org platform to create smart contracts.
 The code can be accessed here: https://gist.github.com/2a6576ff8aa664a04c4eab220f375d25

 ### To Do
-To be added
+* To be added to repository
+* Integration

 ------
 ## Contributors